readthedocs/readthedocs.org/docs/user/security-log.rst

 The length of log storage varies with your plan, check our `pricing page <https://readthedocs.com/pricing/>`__ for more details.
+Your organization security log is a great place to check periodically to ensure there hasn't been unauthorized access to your organization.

-We track the following events:
+Organization logs track the following events:

 - Authentication on documentation pages from your organization
 - User access to every documentation page from your organization (**Enterprise plans only**)

 Authentication failures and successes are both tracked.

-To access your organization logs:

-- Click on :guilabel:`<Username dropdown>`
-- Click on :guilabel:`Organizations`
-- Click on :guilabel:`<Organization name>`
-- Click on :guilabel:`Settings`
-- Click on :guilabel:`Security Log`

-Your organization security log is a great place to check periodically to ensure there hasn't been unauthorized access to your organization.
+Logs are available in :menuselection:`<Username dropdown> --> Organizations --> <Organization name> --> Settings --> Security Log`.

 If you have any additional information that you wished the security log was capturing, you can always reach out to :doc:`/support`.